 One of the most popular beaches and destinations in Costa Rica is undoubtedly Playa del Coco.
 Costa Rica has many relaxing and tranquil beaches, but this is not one of them.

-Playa del Coco is all about action and fun, be it water sports, diving, fishing, or upbeat nightlife.
-If you want to experience a beach vacation in one of the most popular expat destinations in Costa Rica, then Playa del Coco is for you.
+Playas del Coco is all about action and fun, be it water sports, diving, fishing, or upbeat nightlife.
+Affectionately called “El Coco” by locals, the area is bustling with activities from sunrise to sunset.
+If you want to experience a beach vacation in one of the most popular expat destinations in Costa Rica, then Playas del Coco is for you

-When to Visit Playa del Coco, Costa Rica
+When to Visit Playas del Coco, Costa Rica

 The weather in Costa Rica is generally good all year-round.
 If you want to enjoy fewer tourists, lower prices, and green, lush scenery, the rainy season from May to November is your best bet.
 The dry season lasts from December to April, and while the prices will be higher and crowds will be thicker, the weather will be nearly perfect.

-Best Things to do at Playa del Coco, Costa Rica
+Best Things to do at Playas del Coco, Costa Rica

 Enjoy Coco Beach, Costa Rica